MAF has a strategic role, supporting Congolese churches, mission, relief and development organisations, reaching areas in the greatest need

 MAF aircraft and radio communications services support the Congolese Church, international missions, and NGOs serving in western DRC: offering a valued solution to barriers created by vast distances, jungles, and ever-changing rivers.

-Eight MAF missionary families and over 20 indigenous staff members operate and maintain aircraft from bases in Lubumbashi and Kinshasa.
+Eight MAF missionary families and over 20 indigenous staff members operate and maintain aircraft from our base in Kinshasa.
 MAF sustains and multiplies the ministry efforts of expatriate missionaries, national Christian workers, social workers, and a 350-bed hospital in Vanga.

 Our pilots and planes conduct emergency medical evacuations, transport medicines from the hospital to outlying areas, deliver evangelistic materials, enable training events, and support learning institutions, social action projects and crisis relief.